 Choose a creator account if you don’t yet have a business or product to sell.
 It’s the account type best suited for bloggers, influencers, artists, and other public figures; whereas a business account provides businesses extra features to sell products and services through the Instagram app.

-Regardless of which account type you choose, Instagram Insights isn’t available for personal accounts, so you need to convert your personal account into a creator or business account in order to access your analytics.
+Regardless of which account type you choose for Instagram impressions, Instagram Insights isn’t available for personal accounts, so you need to convert your personal account into a creator or business account in order to access your analytics.

 Here’s how to do it:

 - Open the Instagram app on a mobile device.

 - Visit your business/creator profile page and hit the three lines in the top right corner.

 - Open Settings and select “Account.”